-- understand the application of psychology to the theory and practice of aspects of HR and Organisational Behaviour; - diagnose organisational needs and link diagnostic and strategic analyses to organisational issues; - design and implement Business Psychology interventions and assess individual development needs using a variety of approaches; - analyse behavioural problems and reach strategic decisions within a variety of interpersonal and cultural contexts; - demonstrate transferable skills and effectiveness as an independent problem solver and learner.
+- Understand the application of psychology to the theory and practice of aspects of Business Psychology and Organisational Behaviour; - Diagnose organisational needs and link diagnostic and strategic analyses to organisational issues; - Design and implement Business Psychology interventions and assess individual development needs using a variety of approaches; - Analyse behavioural problems and reach strategic decisions within a variety of interpersonal and cultural contexts; - Demonstrate transferable skills and effectiveness as an independent problem solver and learner.

-Specific skills
+Specific skills (SS)

-The modules cover the core aspects of competence within the area of Business Psychology.
-The modules are designed to guide and support students' development to:
+The modules cover the core aspects of competence within the area of Business Psychology and are designed to guide and support students' development to:

-- Identify and utilise individual differences as highlighted by the course core areas - Analyse groups, teams and leadership styles; - Design and deliver training interventions in building, leading and improving teams; - Demonstrate an ability to use personality and team evaluation tools and this may include tools such as: Insights, G-Wave, Focussed Conversation Method, Lumina Spark, Personal Construct Grids and Appreciative Inquiry. - Use diagramming techniques to represent information and to provide feedback using diagrams created - Translate and structure information of a choice problem into a decision model through structuring, scoring and assigning importance values as part of a facilitation process; - Develop decision models using EXCEL and gain experience in the use of the HIVIEW software: - Analyse and manage conflict and negotiation exchanges using the Bpsy© model and other approaches; - Design and practice the delivery of competency programmes; - Design, create and deliver oral presentations; - Present and communicate effectively in both oral and written formats.
+- Identify and utilize individual differences as highlighted by the course core areas; - Analyse groups, teams and leadership styles; - Design and deliver training interventions in building, leading and improving teams: - Demonstrate an ability to use personality and team evaluation tools and this may include tools such as: Insights, G-Wave, Focused Conversation Method, Lumina Spark, Personal Construct Grids and Appreciative Inquiry; - Use diagramming techniques to represent information and to provide feedback using materials created; - Translate and structure information of a choice problem into a decision model through structuring, scoring and assigning importance values as part of a facilitation process; - Develop decision models using EXCEL and gain experience in the use of the HIVIEW software; - Design and practice the delivery of competency programmes; - Design, create and deliver oral presentations; - Present and communicate effectively in both oral and written formats.